Master of Arts in Higher Education (MAHE)

 The following application items are required for our Master of Arts in Higher Education & Student Development application process:

-The following application materials must be completed by January 31st*.
+The following application materials must be completed by one of our three application deadlines: October 15, December 1, or January 31*.

 - Admissions Narrative